decentraland/documentation/content/creator/sdk7/3d-essentials/materials.md

 **📔 Note**: The `offset` and `tiling` properties are only supported in the DCL 2.0 desktop client.
 {{< /hint >}}

-You can use this feature to cover a large surface with a tiled patter.
-For example, you can use the following image and tile it:
+Use this feature to cover a large surface with a tiled pattern.
+For example, repeat the following image:

 <img src="/images/editor/tiles.png" width="200" />